dremio-professional-services/dremio-cloner/README.md

 ## Command &quot;get&quot;

-Command &quot;get&quot; selectively saves definitions for objects such as Source, Space, Folder, PDS, VDS, ACLs, Reflections, Queues, Rules, Tags, Wikis, and Votes from a Dremio environment into a JSON file.
+Command &quot;get&quot; selectively saves definitions for objects such as Source, Space, Folder, PDS, VDS, ACLs, Reflections, Queues, Rules, Tags, and Wikis from a Dremio environment into a JSON file.

 The command is configured with a JSON file with configuration attributes listed below.
 For detailed description of the configuration JSON attributes, see Reference section below in Appendix 1.